-Credit reviews and rating are conducted on the non-retail credit exposures at minimum on an annual basis and more frequently when material information on the obligor or other external factors come to light.
+Credit reviews and rating are conducted on the non-retail credit exposures at minimum on an annual basis. and more frequently when material information on the obligor or other external factors come to light.

-The exposures are actively monitored, reviewed on a regular basis and reported regularly to GRC and BRC so that deteriorating exposures are identified, analysed and discussed with the relevant business units for appropriate remedial actions including recovery actions, if required.
+The exposures are actively monitored, reviewed on a regular basis and reported regularly to GRCC and BRCC Asset quality is closely monitored so that deteriorating exposures are identified, analysed and discussed with the relevant business units for appropriate remedial actions including recovery actions, if required.